Volunteers come together to clean up area behind Westside Lanes in west Olympia

 #ReadLocal

-“I don’t think the question is why am I doing this?,” she said.
+“I don’t think the question is why am I doing this?,” said Valderas, who goes by Alysia on Facebook.
 “I think the question is how come we didn’t do this sooner?
 I’m Native American and I’m very in tune with my culture.
 On the reservation, we’re all about helping people regardless.
 They (the homeless) have been shut out by society and I feel like as humans, we shouldn’t shut out anybody.”

 Olympia resident Melody Keller heard about the clean-up through the Facebook page.
 Keller, who has two young children, said she was going to use the experience to explain to her 9-year-old daughter the importance of giving back to others.